duneroadrunner/SaferCPlusPlus/README.md

     void main(int argc, char* argv[]) {

+        /* mse::TCRegisteredPointer<> behaves very similar to mse::TRegisteredPointer<> but uses a different implementation that's generally a little more memory efficient.
+But maybe a bit slower in some cases.
-        /* One case where you may need to use mse::TCRegisteredPointer<> even when not dealing with legacy code is when you need a reference to a class before it is fully defined.
-For example, when you have two classes that mutually reference each other. mse::TRegisteredPointer<> does not support this.
+        One case where you may need to use mse::TCRegisteredPointer<> is when you need a reference to a class before it is fully defined.
+For example, when you have two classes that mutually reference each other. mse::TRegisteredPointer<>
+        does not support this.
         */

         class C;